DMNerd/Hackintosh/README.md

 ### Working

 As of sonoma, fenvi cards do not work for wifi.
 Bluetooth still works and is enough for continuity.
+Fun fact is that it actually works better now since it does not have to compete for antenas.
 I added a Intel WIFI to my setup for Windows while back so I added the kext for it into my config

 * Bluetooth ✅
 * File Vault ✅